 - Beginning Pottery with Tara Belk

-- Begining and Intermediate Pottery with Maggie Black -- Not offered Summer 2015
+- Beginning and Intermediate Pottery with Maggie Black -- Spring, 2016

-- Figurative and Animal Sculpture -- Not offered Summer 2015
+- Figurative and Animal Sculpture -- Not Currently Offered

 PLEASE NOTE: Most classes meet over multiple weeks.
 Registration for each class is open until the class fills or until three working days before the class begins, whichever comes first.
 If you miss the registration for this semester we hope you will consider taking this class the next time it is offered.
 Please contact Teri Reddick at email@example.com to be added to the mailing list if you would like to be notified when new classes are offered.